Anti-doping - TUE

 TUE application form

-Athletes may have an illness or medical condition that requires a particular medication.
-If this medication contains a banned substance (one that appears on the WADA Prohibited List), they may need to apply for a Therapeutic Use Exemption (TUE).
-This gives the athlete an exemption to take the medication, while competing in sport.
+Athletes may have an illness or medical condition that requires a particular medication or procedure.
+If this medication or procedure contains a banned substance or involves the use of a banned method (one that appears on the WADA Prohibited List), the athlete may need to apply for a Therapeutic Use Exemption (TUE).
+A TUE gives the athlete an exemption to possess/use the substance or method, while competing in sport.

-IMPORTANT: It is the athlete’s responsibility to find out if any medication they want to take contains a banned substance (on the WADA Prohibited List).
+IMPORTANT: It is the athlete’s responsibility to find out if any medication or method they want to use is prohibited (see the WADA Prohibited List).

 IPC's Role in the TUE Process

-The IPC operates both as a Major Event Organisation (MEO) and an International Federation (IF).
+The IPC operates both as a Major Event Organisation (MEO) and an International Federation (IF) under the World Anti-Doping Code.

-As the MEO for major multi-sport events such as the Paralympic Games, the IPC manages the TUE approval process for all participating athletes.
+As the MEO for the Paralympic Games, the IPC manages the TUE process for all participating athletes.

 The IPC functions as an IF for the World Para sports listed below: